nathanjukes/nathanjukes/README.md

 ## About Me

 I'm a UK Based undergrad studying Computer Science 📚.
-I am currently focused on .NET and am trying to branch off into a becoming a .NET Core and ASP.NET developer 🎯
+I am currently focused on .NET and am trying to branch off into becoming a .NET Core and ASP.NET developer 🎯

 ## Some of my Repos